Studies Related to Movement

 Stroke is a leading cause of disability worldwide.
 Imagining movement has shown promise for movement rehabilitation after stroke.
 Neurofeedback with functional Near Infrared Spectroscopy (fNIRS) may improve the quality of imagery, thereby improving functional outcomes.
 The proposed study aims to determine whether fNIRS can be used as a neurofeedback tool in stroke survivors.

-19+ years old
+Adults 19+ years old

-volunteers with stroke history
+Volunteers with stroke history

 Heading 2